The Professionals (TV series): Overview

 Initially, Anthony Andrews was contracted to play Bodie, but he and Shaw did not have the chemistry that Clemens was looking for.
 As Shaw was deemed to have more "screen presence", Andrews was dropped, Clemens hiring Collins in his place.

-Shaw and Collins had played villains in a 1977 episode of The New Avengers ("Obsession") together, and reportedly had not got on with each other.
-Ironically, since this was the reason Collins was brought into the production, he and Shaw became friends off-screen, although they managed to keep up the on-screen chemistry and abrasiveness of Bodie and Doyle's relationship.
+Shaw and Collins had played villains in a 1977 episode of The New Avengers ("Obsession") together, with Shaw stating in 2025 that he and Collins had not got on with each other, accusing the latter of being arrogant on the set.
+When Collins was brought into the production, Shaw tried to block Collins being cast as Bodie after their previous experience of working together, making a friendly approach on the first day of filming to Collins which was rejected out of hand, leading to a difficult relationship off-screen for the remainder of the series' production, managing to keep up the on-screen chemistry and abrasiveness of Bodie and Doyle's relationship.The two actors met again a decade after the series finished, settling their differences and becoming friends until Collins' death in 2013.

 The Collins character in "Obsession" signed off by saying "Maybe we should work together again.
 We're a good team."
 The first Professionals episode was produced later the same year.

 Clemens intended to write two or three establishing episodes and then hand over to other writers, but their scripts were uneven and lacked the energy and pace needed.
 Clemens re-wrote nearly ten scripts for the first series episodes and took a direct hands-on approach to the filming.
 In later series, with the format established and the writers and directors familiar with the show, he took a more leisurely approach behind the scenes.